Abstract submission opens April 17 and will close at 5 p.m. EDT on May 8.

 Theme H Poster Format

-Research data, results, lay summaries, and supplemental materials from abstracts or scientific presentations is embargoed until the conclusion of the presentation or press conference, whichever comes first.
+Advance promotion of general topics, speakers, or presentation times is permitted and encouraged.
+Research data, results, lay summaries, and supplemental materials from abstracts or scientific presentations is embargoed until the conclusion of the presentation or SfN press conference, whichever comes first.